hollyschinsky/pgday-eu-star-track/lesson7.md

 >All of the tips in the above list are already built into Framework7 but important to understand when building hybrid apps.

 1. **Remove tap highlight**
+    Remove the highlight effect when tapping on a link if you're not handling it properly:

     <img class="screenshot-md" src="images/webkit-tap-highlight.png"/>

+    Fix with:
         -webkit-tap-highlight-color: rgba(0,0,0,0);
         -webkit-tap-highlight-color: transparent;